Radiologically Inserted Gastrostomy (RIG)

 • The ward nurses will monitor your observations such as blood pressure and heart rate and ask if you have pain at regular intervals.
 When the RIG is first placed, it can feel uncomfortable and so you may require regular pain relief which will be prescribed.

-• Nothing should be put through the RIG for 6 hours after the procedure.
-After 6 hours, the nurses will start to flush the RIG with sterile water as directed by the Radiologist.
+• Nothing should be put through the RIG for 4 hours after the procedure.

 Starting to feed through the RIG